tomaristark/GO/README.md

 - [Effective go](https://go.dev/doc/effective_go)

-- *The Way To Go_ A Thorough Introduction To The Go Programming Language ( PDFDrive ).pdf by Ivo Balbaert*
+- *The Way To Go_ A Thorough Introduction To The Go Programming Language  by Ivo Balbaert*

 - *Go Design Patterns by Mario Castro Contreras*

+- *Chat GPT 3.5*

 ---